tanghao-xiaomi/docs/en/device_dev_guide/connection/network/protocol_stack/NetProtocolStackIntro.md

            FAR fd_set *exceptfds, FAR struct timeval *timeout);
 ```

-## Basic Capabilities of the Protocol Stack
+## II.
+Basic Capabilities of the Protocol Stack

 The openvela network protocol stack supports multiple network and transport layer protocols, including IPv4, IPv6, TCP, UDP, and ICMP, providing developers with comprehensive network communication capabilities.
 Below is a brief introduction to the functionalities of each protocol.

 ### 1. IPv4 / IPv6 Capabilities

 The openvela network protocol stack supports both IPv4 and IPv6 protocols and offers the following extended features:

 - ARP and NDP Protocols.
 -DHCP / DHCPv6: Supports both DHCP client and server functionalities.
 - Fragmentation Support: Supports fragmentation in both IPv4 and IPv6.